Baltimore Otoplasty (ear pinning)

 Otoplasty is ear surgery, sometimes referred to as ‘ear pinning,’ and is often performed to change the shape and/or position of the ears.
 It can be performed on one ear or both ears.
 In most cases, ear cartilage is reduced so that the ears appear closer to the head.

-Ear surgery can create a better balance and proportion while improving the shape or appearance of the ears.
-This often has a profound effect on the appearance and self-esteem.
-Patients who have Otoplasty often feel free to explore new hair styles, and stop wearing hats to hide their ears.
+Ear surgery can create a better balance and proportion while improving the shape or appearance of your ears.
+This often has a profound effect on appearance and self-esteem.
+Patients who have Otoplasty often feel free to explore new hairstyles and stop wearing hats to hide their ears.

 What problems does Otoplasty address?